 Click the Test Webhooks button and a couple of seconds later you’ll see the response.
 If you get a green Success message you should be good to go.

 Security software running on your site or server can block incoming webhooks.
 This is the most common issue people have with webhooks.
 If the testing tool returns a 403 or Unauthorized message then this is likely the case.

-First try temporarily disabling any security plugins to see if the webhooks begin working.
+First try temporarily disabling any security or anti-spam plugins to see if the webhooks begin working.
 If that fixes it, you’ll need to tweak your security settings to allow incoming POST data from your CRM’s IP address.

 If that doesn’t work, it’s also possible that your hosting company is blocking the webhooks for security reasons.
 You can contact your host, or look at your host’s security logs, to see if any traffic is being blocked.
 If so, they should be able to create an exception for you by modifying their security rules.